-The original text below was part 4 of 7 in an upcoming campaign letter… Signup for the email list at https://www.fialforward.com/
+Editor's Note: The system text below was originally proposed as part 4 of 7 in a longer campaign newsletter, but has since been edited and expanded...
+Signup for the email list at https://www.fialforward.com/

-What I envision is quite simple for the Presidency: a national lottery system combined with rank choice voting.
+Let's talk about future Presidential elections.
+What I envision for the Presidency is quite simplea a national lottery system combined with rank choice voting.

-— — one winner of money, or in this case, of the election.
-What most of us mean in the context of an election is that the lottery selects a number of candidates eligible for that position.
-In this case, all American born citizens 35 years or older could either A) be automatically in the lottery (opt-out system) unless they decided not to be on the national list, or B) manually placing themselves in the lottery pool (opt-in).
-The second is likely better, as it would narrow the pool.
+When most people hear “lottery" system, they might think of one winner among millions — one winner of money, or in this case, of the election.
+However, in the context of an election, what's meant here is that the lottery selects a number of candidates eligible for that position.
+In this case, all American born citizens 35 years or older could either A) be automatically in the lottery (opt-out system) unless they decided not to be on the national list, or B) manually placed in the lottery pool (opt-in).
+The second is my preference, as it would narrow the pool, and interested Americans would have to manually join the pool.

-There’s no need to debate the pros and cons of the Electoral College, this system would be considerably better than either the archaic Elector College or a strict popular vote, as the latter wouldn’t change the underlying party domination or the preference for the rich, famous, or existing federal politicians.
+There’s also no need to debate the pros and cons of the Electoral College, the system here would be considerably better than either a) the archaic Electoral College, or b) a strict popular vote.
+A strict popular vote doesn't change the underlying domination of our two corrupt political parties, or the preference for existing rich, famous, or socially connected politicians.
+However, this proposed lottery + RCV system eliminates all those concerns.

 The text below is the 'expanded' version chatGPT gave when I decided to move the above to a separate blog post, shortening the email. chatGPT had the entire long letter + other content from previous campaign chats.